 Hybrid backup allows you to meet the 3-2-1 backup rule by having separate local and cloud copies within one backup job.
 Its configuration wizard is mostly the same as the previous scenario, so you need only to select separate local and cloud storage accounts.

-After every backup run, CloudBerry Backup will copy newly created backup data, from local backup repository to cloud-based.
+After every backup run, CloudBerry Backup will copy newly created backup data, from the local backup repository to cloud-based.
 It differs from a separate backup-to-cloud job by collecting the backup data from the local storage repository, rather than working with “hot” data, directly.
 This approach can improve a computer’s overall performance.

 Recovering Files from Cloud Backups